idkjs/prisma-tweets/README.md

 * import the query into src/index.js

 - run: prisma deploy and yarn dev to update graphql schema and open playground

+## schema.graphql

+* make sure to import your types from generated prisma graphql file and use them in schema.grapqhl